 Planning on visiting?
 I would start with the specials aka Lazy Deals!
 Top of that list, for me, would be the $10 lunch deals but seriously I would be going on a Monday and throwing a half-price Not So Classic Shake into the mix for dessert.
 The Salted Caramel Popcorn shake would be at the top of my list, although the classic shakes which are down to just $4 on Mondays are also worth casing.

-Having said that menu is extensive and impressive with a lot of effort going into sourcing the freshest of local ingredients where possible.
+Having said that, the menu is extensive and impressive with a lot of effort going into sourcing the freshest of local ingredients where possible.
 I also love the fact that allergies, intolerances and dietary requirements are not only catered for, but they are also no big deal!

 In terms of lunch deals for $10 you have a choice of four options and all come with a soft drink: The Royal Lee Burger + Fries; Hawt Dawg + Fries; Salad or Mac & Cheese.
 We highly recommend the Hawt Dawg, Cobb Salad, as well as the Mac & Cheese.